epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 sharding](https://en.wikipedia.org/wiki/Shard_(database_architecture)) would
 be needed.

-PWAPI is designed so as to allow the decision to which database shard to send each incoming request, to be taken as early as possible — simply by looking at the request's URL.
-For example, to send each HTTP request to the correct database shard (aka "load balancing"), the reference implementation uses a simple [API Reverse Proxy](https://github.com/swaptacular/swpt_apiproxy) HTTP server.
+The API is designed so as to allow the decision to which database shard to send each incoming request, to be taken as early as possible — simply by looking at the request's URL.
+For example, to this load balancing, the reference implementation uses a simple [API Reverse Proxy](https://github.com/swaptacular/swpt_apiproxy) HTTP server.

 ## The "admin" endpoints